eppeque/andromeda-bot/README.md

 # Andromeda bot

-A Discord bot for the Andromeda Discord server
+The Discord bot of the Andromeda Discord server